3rd to 7th Cervical Vertebrae

 Sheep and Goat

-• The cervical vertebra is relatively longer than those of Ox.
+• The cervical vertebrae of sheep and goats are relatively longer than those of the ox.

 • A central ridge separates the anterior articular processes.